allthingsida/ida-cmake/README.md

 include($ENV{IDASDK}/ida-cmake/addons.cmake)
 ```

-* Specify the solution name with `project()`.
-This is relevant when you have more than one plugin in the same directory
+Specify the solution name with `project()`.
+This is relevant when you have more than one plugin in the same directory.

+Here are all the supported addon variables:

 * `PLUGIN_NAME` is the project name.
 It is also used as the binary name if the `PLUGIN_OUTPUT_NAME` is absent
 * `PLUGIN_SOURCES` is a space separated list of source files that make up the plugin
 * `PLUGIN_OUTPUT_NAME` is an optional variable that lets you override the binary file name.
 This is useful if you want to have your plugin load before other plugins (IDA sorts and loads plugins in alphabetical order)
+* `PLUGIN_LINK_LIBRARIES` additional link libraries used by the plugin.
+* `PLUGIN_INCLUDE_DIRECTORIES` additional include directories used by the plugin.
 * `PLUGIN_RUN_ARGS` specify the default command line arguments to pass when you run your plugins from the IDE (only works with Visual Studio).
 If not specified, then IDA will run with a temporary database (`-t` switch).
+* `DISABLED_SOURCES` is used to specify a list of source files that should be listed in the project but should not be compiled (they are meant to be used with `#include` for example).

 ### Two or more plugins sharing the same source files